 As part of the research activities of our Emmy Noether Junior Research Group (DFG - Emmy Noether Programme), we advance the fundamental understanding of interactions between turbulent flow, reaction chemistry and multiple phases that govern the pollutant formation as well as fuel and load flexibility of combustion concepts (GEPRIS).
-The acquired understanding is of paramount importance for the development of cleaner, more sustainable and environmentally friendly technologies.
-Nearly emission-free operation becomes feasible when used in combination with carbon-neutral synthetic liquid fuels.
-To effectively minimize the climate impact of combustion applications, the reduction of non-CO2 effects (i.e. NOX and particulates) is equally important.
-For example, in the aviation sector non-CO2 effects exhibits twice the global warming potential that the emitted CO2 itself.
-However, the sought flexibility and low emissions can currently not be achieved simultaneously due to the lack of suitable injection and combustion concepts.
-The complexity of the inherent nonlinearities and multilateral interactions on multiple scales is accompanied by a lack of quantitative data.
+This is of utmost relevance for the further development of clean, sustainable, and environmentally friendly technologies, which become almost emission-free when using CO2-neutral liquid fuels.
+For an effective minimization of the climate impact of thermochemical energy conversion concepts, the reduction of secondary emissions (known in English as "non-CO2 effects") such as nitrogen oxides and soot is essential.
+However, the lack of suitable injection and combustion concepts impairs the realization of the desired flexibility with simultaneously low emissions.
+The complexity of the inherent nonlinearities and multilateral interactions on multiple scales is accompanied by a lack of quantitatively reliable data.
 Our current research aims to close this gap.

 Our pioneering work integrates cutting-edge laser-based techniques like multi-phase PIV and LIF to create advanced measurement systems.
 By applying these innovations, we capture turbulent flows and reactive scalars in highly complex multiphase environments.
 These fixed diagnostic systems, combined with traversing measurement objects, ensure comprehensive examinations across various setups, from burner systems to flow channels, revolutionizing our understanding of fluid dynamics and combustion processes.